US memorials to victims of COVID-19 pandemic taking shape

 “As we continue our push to establish this national memorial, we must consider and reflect on the serious racial disparities that COVID-19 ravaged throughout the health systems that make Black and brown communities more susceptible,” he said in a statement.

-Massachusetts photographer Keith Jacobs died of COVID-19 in April 2020, only weeks into the pandemic, just has he’d made it to the top of a list to receive a kidney transplant.
+Massachusetts photographer Keith Jacobs died of COVID-19 in April 2020, only weeks into the pandemic, just as he’d made it to the top of a list to receive a kidney transplant.

 His widow, Marcy Jacobs, 64, of Stoughton, Massachusetts, said she fears her late husband and other pandemic victims will be forgotten as the disease wanes and people who didn’t lose a loved one move on.